The Scientific Insights Blog - RJ Lee Group

 • Sample Preparation: XRD requires precise sample preparation to achieve accurate results, and the presence of impurities can complicate analysis.

-• Amorphous Material: XRD/Rietveld refinement can provide quantification of amorphous material but cannot provide the composition of non-crystalline materials.
+• Amorphous Material: XRD/Rietveld refinement provides quantification of amorphous material but cannot provide the composition of non-crystalline materials.

 Typical Use Cases for XRD: